bertilmuth/modern-clean-architecture/spring-web/README.md

 4. spring-web serializes the response (if there is one) and passes it back to the endpoint.

-If the behavior doesn't find a request handler for the request class in step 3, or there is no response in step 4, the `defaultResponse(...)` method is called for the response.
+If the behavior doesn't find a request handler for the request class in step 3, or there is no response in step 4, an empty string is returned as response body.
+You can customize the default response by overriding the `defaultResponse()` method of the `BehaviorModel` interface.

 For more examples of behavior specification, have a look at the [behavior](https://github.com/bertilmuth/modern-clean-architecture/tree/main/samples/todolist/src/main/java/com/example/todolist/behavior) package of the [todo list sample application](https://github.com/bertilmuth/modern-clean-architecture/tree/main/samples/todolist).